r-grandorder/tri-hermes/en/pages/prologue.md

 Koyanskaya!Where did Koyanskaya go!?

 **P.A.
 System**
-Attention all staff!Attention all staff!</span>
+Attention all staff!Attention all staff!

 **P.A.
 System**
-Front and inner gates have all been shut down.</span>
+Front and inner gates have all been shut down.

 **P.A.
 System**
-All exit routes currently inaccessible.Please wait until functionality is restored.</span>
+All exit routes currently inaccessible.Please wait until functionality is restored.

 **Chaldea Staff:**
 They've taken over the gates...
 Now what do we do?
 How're we supposed to escape...?